hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614606v1-guaranteed-guess-a-language-modeling-approach-for-cisc-to-risc-trans.md

 ---
 layout: default
-title: Guaranteed Guess: A Language Modeling Approach for CISC-to-RISC Transpilation with Testing Guarantees
+title: "Guaranteed Guess: A Language Modeling Approach for CISC-to-RISC Transpilation with Testing Guarantees"
 ---

 # Guaranteed Guess: A Language Modeling Approach for CISC-to-RISC Transpilation with Testing Guarantees